 Start driving your payment traffic to Epay with emailed invoices.
-This is a simple, easy-to-use feature which allows your customers to make electronic payment with credit cards and ACH from any device.
+This is a simple, easy-to-use feature that allows your customers to make electronic payments with credit cards and ACH from any device.
 To streamline this process even further, authorize credit card and ACH payment for services with the Payment Authorization and Bulk Payments features.
-Not only does this automate the payment process for your staff, it will lower business and customer touchpoints by decreasing visits to the office or interactions with technicians.
+Not only does this automate the payment process for your staff, but it will also lower business and customer touchpoints by decreasing visits to the office or interactions with technicians.

 Sending electronic proof of work and invoicing will be absolutely essential to reduce the risk of spreading COVID-19 in the communities that you service.
 This allows you to eliminate the need for contact while still fostering a sense of satisfaction when the job is done and enabling communication between your team and your customers for a personal feel.

 In the face of an event like COVID-19, businesses that push forward will be the ones to survive and position themselves for success when things return to normal.
 If you have questions about how to take full advantage of WorkWave Service’s field service software features during the COVID-19 outbreak, if you have innovative ways that your business is adapting that you’d like to share, or if you’re eager to see how other professionals in the field service industry are handling this event, be sure to reach out to us.
 We’re proud to be partnered with you as we all navigate these waters together.